isifeddi/Hypertube/README.md

 <hr>

 > # Hypertube
-Web Application for searching and streaming films - 1337 school (42 network) project.
+A streaming web application - 1337 school (42 network) project.

 <hr>

 > # Description
 The aim of this application is to search and watch recents films with subtitles.

-Users have access to the whole website after creating their account, they can do it either by the normal way or via Oauth with the following website:
+After creating an account, either by the normal way or via Oauth with the following websites:
 - 42
 - Google
 - Github
 - Linkedin
 - Spotify

-The users have the possibility watch films with several qualities and they can choise the language of the subtitle they want
-They can also comment their favourite films, no to mention that the application save the history of these films to rewatch later

-The page of the streaming film contain also a bunch of similiar films.
+Users can watch movies with several qualities and subtitles, with search and filter feature.
+They can also comment in the movie page.
+The movie page contains also similar movies.

 <hr>